Searching ...

 This aims to make the lender feel better about the risk of lending to you.
 If you have a bankruptcy in your past, you will need bankruptcy/discharge papers.
 For multiple bankruptcies, you’ll need one document for each.

-Renting History
+Rental History

-Gift Letters
+Gift Funds

 Sometimes your loved ones may want to help you purchase your home.
 The lender will need a gift letter explaining they are gifting you funds for a down payment.
-They should include their relationship to your and confirmation that the money is merely a gift and does not need to be paid back.
+They should include their relationship to you and confirmation that the money is merely a gift and does not need to be paid back.

 Apply for Your Mortgage with a Mortgage Professional

-Updated April 2024
+Updated November 2024

 Start Your Home Search